-California employers know that retaliation charges can pose a serious risk.
+California employers should know that retaliation charges can pose a serious risk their business.
 It is not only illegal, but it can cause significant harm.

 The Equal Employment Opportunity Commission (EEOC) reports that cases of retaliation are still increasing at a significant rate over the years.
 In 2020, retaliation claims made up 55.8% of all the charges filed with the EEOC – more than half of all the claims.

-When dealing with employee complaints, employers should do everything in their power to avoid and prevent retaliation.
+When dealing with employee complaints, employers should play an active roles in preventing retaliation.
 We have discussed the importance of this in previous blog posts.
 Unfortunately, creating and implementing an anti-retaliation policy is not enough to stop it from occurring.
+Employers must make sure both employees and leadership understand the business’ policy towards retaliation, and in addition should:

 - Regularly review the reporting process and make sure it is employee-friendly